soilwise-he/SoilWise-documentation/tech/docs/technical_components/knowledge_graph.md

 ## Technology & Integration

+Components used:
+- Virtuoso (version 07.20.3239)
+- @hugo to add tech info for RDF transformation

-The first interation of the SWR Knowledge Graph is a graph representation of the (harmonized) metadata that is currently harvested, validated and augmented as part of the SWR catalogue database.
-It's RDF representation and the SPARQL endpoint access allow users alternate access to the metadata, exploiting semantics and relations between different assets.
+The first iteration of the SWR Knowledge Graph is a graph representation of the (harmonized) metadata that is currently harvested, validated and augmented as part of the SWR catalogue database.
+It's RDF representation, stored in a triple store, and the SPARQL endpoint deployed on top of the triple store, allow users alternate access to the metadata, exploiting semantics and relations between different assets.

 In future iterations, through integration with a dedicated soil health knowledge graph and external resources will evolve into a knowledge network allow much more powerful and impactful queries, e.g. supporting decision support and natural language quering.